Arm - Artisan Foundation IP Business

 Acquisition in 2013

-Cosmic Circuits specializes in the development of analog and mixed-signal intellectual property (IP) cores for electronic devices.
-The company offers silicon-proven IP solutions that utilize advanced nanometer technology nodes, including 40nm and 28nm, with ongoing developments in 20nm and FinFET technologies.
-Its product range includes data converters, analog front-end platforms for wireless and audio applications, as well as power management and clocking solutions.
-These IP cores facilitate the manufacturing of systems for audio, speech, temperature, and music detection, thereby enhancing the efficiency and performance of electronic devices in various industries.
+Cosmic Circuits is a developer of analog and mixed signal intellectual property (IP) cores tailored for electronic devices.
+The company specializes in providing silicon-proven IP solutions across various nanometer technology nodes, including advanced offerings in connectivity and mixed-signal technologies at 40nm and 28nm, with ongoing developments for 20nm and FinFET processes.
+Its diverse product portfolio includes data converters, analog front-end platforms for wireless and audio applications, power management solutions, clocking systems, and interfaces for mobile industry processors.
+By enabling efficient manufacturing of systems for audio, speech, temperature, and music detection, Cosmic Circuits supports innovation in the electronics industry.

 Sigrity